asdine/permission/README.md

 p := permission.New("user:edit")
 ```

-The variable return by `permission.New` is a Permission primitive than can be easily manipulated and marshalled.
+The variable returned by `permission.New` is a Permission primitive than can be easily manipulated and marshalled.

 ```go
 p := permission.New("user.edit")